Daggett County Health Data

 What is the life expectancy in Daggett County?

-Life expectancy data for Daggett County is currently being processed from CDC records.
+Life expectancy data for Daggett County is not available in the current dataset.

 How does Daggett County health compare to the Utah average?